 INTERDISCIPLINARY SCIENCE AND RESEARCH PROGRAM

-In 2019, I graduated with my Ph.D. in Earth and Environmental Sciences and began a postdoctoral appointment in Vanderbilt University's Center for Science Outreach.
-In this role, I serve as the resident scientist and co-instructor for Interdisciplinary Science and Research (ISR) at John Overton High School.
-This class teaches students "how to do science" through hands-on, open-inquiry based lesson plans.
-Students rotate through multi-week projects in microbiology, antibiotic resistance, neuroscience and traumatic brain injuries, environmental science, parasitology, and more!
-This year, I am developing a new Earth Science curriculum for the junior class.
+In 2019, I began working as an instructor of Interdisciplinary Science and Research (ISR) at John Overton High School.
+This class teaches students "how to do science" through hands-on, inquiry-based projects and lesson plans.
+Students rotate through multi-week projects in microbiology, antibiotic resistance, neuroscience, nutrition and exercise science, robotics, environmental science, parasitology, and more!
+I am currently developing an Earth Science curriculum for the junior class.
 Through a collaboration with Dr. Michael Gibson at the University of Tennessee at Martin, we are involving students in active excavations and research at Coon Creek - a late Cretaceous Lagerstätte in West Tennessee.
 Students are learning to plan field expeditions, identify fossil mollusks, decapods, and vertebrates, and perform rudimentary paleoecological diversity analyses - in high school!
 What a rewarding experience it has been thus far!

 In addition to these programs, I have taken on the responsibility of securing funding for and organizing a new student club - the JOHS EcoTeam.
 With a $5000 grant from the Tennessee Valley Authority, my students and I will be installing a community garden and outdoor classroom at our school.
 My students are tasked with identifying suitable plants for our region and climate, which will attract and support local pollinator populations.
 Students will build the garden from the ground up - from design, to construction, to planting, to harvesting - and plan to use the produce grown in our garden to give back to homeless in Nashville shelters.
 Students will also institute a grassroots composting campaign at the school, diverting potentially hundreds of pounds of biodegradable waste from the Nashville landfill (which is on track to be completely full by 2027).
 I am awed by these students and their commitment to take on such a massive effort, and can't wait to see what we accomplish together this year!